Let's Settle This: Is The Keto Diet Bad For The Environment?

 1. Choose the right dairy.

-In order to keep dairy milk in your diet without ravaging the environment, choose dairy products from environmentally friendly farms that are committed to some basic principles of sustainability.
+Step one: Buy dairy products from environmentally friendly farms that are committed to some basic principles of sustainability.
 This means making sure your milk and cheese are antibiotic-free (growth hormone called rbST is often given to cows in the United States, even though it's been banned in other countries), and USDA certified organic.
-If it's from a local farm, even better!
+If they're from a local farm, even better!

 2. Limit your red meat.